aagrxyz/fastPPCA/README.md

 The first line of the genotype file contains two space separated integers denoting the number of SNPs and the number of Individuals respectively.

 Each line after represent each row of the genotype matrix where each row corresponds to a SNP and each entry is either 0,1 or 2 representing the number of allele in the corresponding individual at that SNP.
+If the entry is missing it is represented as 9.

 Look at the example.geno file in the examples directory to get a better understanding.